ilneill/easiTM1637/README.md

 ![A Common TM1637 Module](images/TM1637-Front.jpg)

-The TM1637 is a small IC that can control up to six 7-segment LED display digits, each with an individually controlable decimal point.
+The TM1637 is a small IC that can control up to six 7-segment LED display digits, each with an individually controllable decimal point.
 It also has a keyboard scan interface, but that feature is not supported by this library.
 It uses a 2-wire serial interface that initially appears similar to the I2C bus, but it is not I2C and the protocol is very different.

 ## Why...
 Why Indeed?